 · Organizational Behaviour

 · Public Policies and Governance

 This journal is a member of the Committee on Publication Ethics (COPE).

-This journal contains papers in all functional areas of management, including economic and business environment.
-The journal is premised on creating influence on the academic as well as corporate thinkers.
+Vision contains papers in all functional areas of management, including the economic and business environment.
+The journal is premised on creating influence on the academic and corporate thinkers.

-The journal has been providing opportunity for discussion and exchange of ideas across the widest spectrum of scholarly opinions to promote theoretical, empirical and comparative research on problems confronting the business world.
-Most of the contributors to this journal range from the outstanding and the well published to the upcoming young academics and corporate functionaries.
-The journal publishes theoretical as well as applied research works.
+The journal has been providing opportunity for discussions and exchange of ideas across a wide spectrum of scholarly opinions to promote theoretical, empirical and comparative research on problems confronting the business world.
+Outstanding, well-published, young and upcoming academics, and corporate functionaries are the major contributors of this journal.
+The journal publishes theoretical and applied research works.

 |Peter B H Ackers||De Montfort University, UK|